Arematics/keycloak-extensions/README.md

 You still need to create an Proxy Endpoint in your Keycloak Client Application that then access the admin api.
 Using the Admin API directly in your frontend is **NOT** recommended.

-To use the Endpoints in your Keycloak Client Application some extra cood is needed.
+To use the Endpoints in your Keycloak Client Application some extra code is needed.
 Follow these steps to use the endpoints.

 Libraries used for this example: